-DEPT G - HOUSEHOLD PETS Judge: Whitney Anderson
+DEPT G - HOUSEHOLD PETS

-Purple award \$2.00; blue award \$1.50; red award \$0.75; white award \$0.50

-This is open to any 4-H member who is enrolled in the project Companion Animals.
+Purple award \$2.50; blue award \$2.00; red award \$1.50; white award \$1.00 This is open to any 4-H member who is enrolled in the project Companion Animals.
 Pre-entry tags will be required prior to the fair.
 Exhibitor must bring the complete cage or housing for the animal.
 This is a "carry in" show and the exhibits will be released the same day.
 Check with the superintendent to know when judging will occur.
 Exhibitor should be wearing official 4-H t-shirt or 4-H emblem on white shirt, and long jeans or slacks and be standing at their display during the judging.
-Exhibitors are limited to two animals per class.